DanLatimer/kijiji-scraper/readme.txt

 Kijiji Scraper

+Kijiji Scraper is a kijiji-bot to periodically perform the searches you tell it you're interested in.
+It will then email you with any new ads listed under those searches.

 Configuration:
 1. Create a config.js file based off the config.js.example file included.
 2. Fill in the config values